Cincinnati, Ohio Migraine TreatmentSee how Dr. Matthew Nuesse can help

 Fortunately, functional medicine offers a different migraine treatment approach entirely, and it is one that doesn't put you at risk of developing further complications or issues.
 This is because it involves all natural remedies designed to help your body heal itself.

 For instance, research has found that both vitamin B2 (riboflavin) and magnesium are capable of reducing headache frequency.
 Therefore, finding relief may be as simple as taking a supplement or eating foods rich in these minerals to get more of them in your body.

 You don't have to suffer from migraine pain.
-Dr. Matthew Nuesse is here in Newtown to help you get relief.
+Dr. Matthew Nuesse is here in Cincinnati to help you get relief.
 Give us a call today at (513) 271-2500 for an appointment.